This post may contain affiliate links. Please read my disclosure policy.

 Add the browned chops back to the pan, nestling them down into that flavor-packed sauce.
 Increase the heat to high and bring the mixture to a boil, then reduce the heat to low, cover and simmer for at least 45 minutes to an hour, until fork-tender.
 This part can happen in the oven if you’d like.
 See the printable recipe below for the oven braising directions.

 And that, my friends, is that.
 Plate them up, spooning some of the sauce and onions over the top, and serve them with your choice of sides.
 I feel like it’s almost required to serve Skillet Braised Pork Chops with potatoes of some sort and this time I went with my Lemon and Garlic Roasted Potatoes.
 Those carrots up there are out-of-this-world-good and I’ll be sharing them with you soon.
-Update – you can see those tasty carrots HERE.
+Update – get the recipe for the Bourbon Glazed Carrots.

 For a great resource on this cut of meat, including a comparison of alternate cooking methods, be sure to check out The Food Lab’s Guide to Pan Seared Pork Chops on Serious Eats.

 - 3 tablespoons olive oil divided ( or as needed)